 Acupuncture and the body’s natural energy charge

 There is an electric charge (piezoelectric) created in every tissue and cell of the body.
 This natural charge communicates with different body systems: the organs, the bones and the muscles.
-This charge (which could be called energy) runs freely through the fascia – the connective tissue found everywhere in the body.
+This charge (which can also be called energy) runs freely through the fascia – the connective tissue found everywhere in the body.

-This piezoelectric charge does not move ‘across’ the tissues but instead ‘in between’ the tissues; thus moving in and through the spaces between our different body systems.
-By moving this way the piezoelectric charge is able to effect different areas of the body and body systems simultaneously.
 There are many similarities between Qi and piezoelectric charge.
 Qi can’t be seen, but it moves around the body and you can feel it and experience the effects of it.
 This is similar to piezoelectric charge moving in between tissues and through the body and may explain why physical Acupuncture channels have yet to be detected and why needling one area of the body creates a healing response in a different area.